 When considering the best venting in an over-the-range microwave, options include ducted vents and recirculating vents.
 Ultimately, the goal of the vent is to pull the air from the microwave and deposit it outside of your home.
 This prevents smoke, cooking odors, moisture and hot air from remaining in the kitchen.
 For this reason, vent ducts are the ideal choice for venting over-the-range microwaves.

-Ducted Vents Vs. Recirculating Vents
+Ducted Vents vs. Recirculating Vents

 A ducted vent actually carries air from the microwave through an installed duct to the outside of the house.
 A fan in the duct draws air from the microwave through the duct and deposits it outside.
 A recirculating vent, on the other hand, simply sucks in the air from the microwave and recirculates it through a filter back into the kitchen.

 Installing Ducted Vents

-Place the exhaust adaptor from the microwave into the duct as indicated in the instruction manual, making sure it lines up with the mounting plate and the house duct.
+Place the exhaust adapter from the microwave into the duct as indicated in the instruction manual, making sure it lines up with the mounting plate and the house duct.
 Line the microwave up with the duct and connect it.

 Install the exterior vent hood per the instruction manual.
 Be sure to use Tyvek or something similar to seal it and prevent water from entering the channel.

-Looking for a fan like this is an especially good idea if you have limited kitchen space as it will likely make a considerable difference in the number of odors and smoke left in the kitchen.
+Looking for a fan like this is an especially good idea if you have limited kitchen space as it will likely make a considerable difference in the quantity of odor and smoke left in the kitchen.
 Choosing a fan with a high CFM will likely cost more, but it is worth the investment in small kitchens or in homes with substantial microwave use.